ajaypillarisetti/swcarp_test/README.md

 ## swcarp_test

-This is a test repo created during a Software Carpentry session at BIDS.
+This is a test repo created during a [Software Carpentry](http://software-carpentry.org) session at [BIDS](http://bids.github.io/2015-06-04-berkeley/).

+Extra line